bbux-dev/datacraft/README.md

 #### Schema Level Validation

 Most of the default supported field spec types have JSON based schemas defined for them.
 Schema based validation is turned off by default.
-Use the `--strict` command line flag to turn on thr strict schema based checks for types that have schemas defined.
+Use the `--strict` command line flag to turn on the strict schema based checks for types that have schemas defined.
 Example:

 ```shell